Foreground removal and 21 cm signal estimates: comparing different blind methods for the BINGO Telescope: Jackknife variance

 We used a resampling method to estimate the variance of each angular power spectrum recovered after foreground removal and noise debiasing.
-We tested both \emph{Jackknife} and \emph{Bootstrap} methods and did not identify any relevant distinction between them.
-So we decided to use Jackknife because it is computationally faster.
-We applied $\chi^2$ per multipole tests to assess the statistical quality of the results.
+We tested both \emph{jackknife} and \emph{bootstrap} methods \citep{shao2012_jackknife,konishi2014_jackknife} and we did not identify any relevant distinction between them.
+We therefore adopted the jackknife because it is computationally faster.
+We applied a $\chi^2$-per-multipole test to assess the statistical quality of the results.